TL;DR

 Theme: failure → Project C

-Situation: Q2 2025, owned migration of order-service from legacy vendor to internal infra; 8-week timeline, 4 engineers across 2 teams.
+Situation: Q2 2025, owned migration of order-service from a legacy vendor to internal infra; 8-week timeline, 4 engineers across 2 teams.

 Task: lead the migration test plan and roll out behind a feature flag.